 When creating a Canva design within Buffer’s Omnibox, your image will be 1080px x 1080px.
 This is a square image size, which is optimized across all networks.
 “Omnibox” is just a fancy word for “that first composer you type in prior to opening up your multiple composers where you can tailor each one of your posts separately.”
 Below are the steps to get you to the Omnibox.

-Click on the social channel you'd like to post to and open your composer by clicking on What would you like to share?.
+Click on the social channel you'd like to post to and open your composer by clicking the Create Post button.

 *Select two or more social channels.